Estes786/saasxbarbershop/DEPLOYMENT_REPORT_2025-12-19.md

 ## 📊 EXECUTIVE SUMMARY

-Successfully deployed, tested, debugged, and fixed authentication issues in OASIS BI PRO Barbershop application.
+Successfully deployed, tested, debugged, and fixed authentication issues in BALIK.LAGI Barbershop application.
 All code changes have been implemented and tested.
 The application is now ready for production use after applying RLS policy fixes.

 **Public URL**: https://3000-ik9h8148qaxv2ewwceprc-2b54fc91.sandbox.novita.ai